This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In terms of their fat content, they are full of a variety of essential fatty acids, including capric, myristic, stearic, oleic, linoleic and linolenic.

-1. Rich in Disease-Fighting Antioxidants
+1. Rich in disease-fighting antioxidants

 Pumpkin seeds are loaded with antioxidants, which are powerful compounds that can fight free radical formation and protect cells against oxidative stress.
 Some research also indicates that antioxidants may aid in the prevention of chronic conditions like heart disease, cancer, diabetes and autoimmune disorders.

 According to one animal study published in Pharmacological Research, pumpkin seed oil (made from the fat found inside the seeds) was able to reduce inflammation and prevent free radical damage in rats with arthritis.
+Another animal study out of South Africa showed that a specific type of protein extracted from pumpkin seed was effective at protecting against liver damage thanks to its powerful antioxidant properties.

-2. Boost Heart Health
+2. Boost heart health

 Because they are a good source of electrolytes, such as magnesium and potassium, plus healthy fatty acids, pumpkin seeds, and pumpkin seed oil in particular, have been shown to boost heart health and help reduce the risk of coronary heart disease in several different ways.